HariSekhon/Knowledge-Base/performance.md

   - paging is technically moving pages of memory between RAM and disk
   - swapping is used colloquially to mean the same thing but technically it means moving all pages of an application to disk
   - when a portion of the RAM an application is not using recently is moved by the operating system kernel offloaded to disk, and then later needed to be accessed, the OS must retrieve it back into working physical RAM.
 This is roughly 1000x slower than just using it from RAM, so doing this too often is very, very bad for performance and should be avoided in most cases
-- Page faults - paging ram pages to/from disk - bad for performance
+- Page faults / Hard faults - paging ram pages to/from disk - bad for performance, lots of page faults indicate there is not enough RAM
-- Hard faults - paging

 For best performance, one should never page/swap.